Frequently Asked Questions:

 Also, another strategy one can employ either as a filter for waiting to enter a new system trade, or to go long a stock that the system has already been long in.

-High Performance KISS Versions Q&A
+High Performance KISS System Q&A

-The high performance versions of the KISS system is used on the groups of symbols that are located in the High Performance basket.
+The High Performance versions of the KISS system is used on the groups of symbols that are located in the High Performance tab.
 The KISS systems in this section is not limited to daily time frames, but is run on multiple time frames depending on the instrument, the smallest time frame being 30 min charts, and also 78 min (5 bars in a day), 130 min (3 bars in a day), and 195 min (½ day) charts.
 The smaller time frames allow the system to capture more trading opportunities because of the higher turnover, and many times reduce the drawdowns even more.

 Additionally, the same universal settings are not being used across these instruments like the baskets.
 The high performance systems are backtested to get higher performance over the default settings.